FarmBot-Docs/farmbot-genesis/v1.5/Extras/packing/cable-and-tubing-box.md

 ---
 title: "Cable and Tubing Box"
 slug: "cable-and-tubing-box"
-excerpt: "Packing details for the cable and tubing box inside each main carton"
+description: "Packing details for the cable and tubing box inside each main carton"
 ---

 * toc